 The AI Evangelist

-Inflection launched Pi in May 2023 — a chatbot designed around emotional intelligence rather than raw capability.
+Inflection launched Pi in May 2023, a chatbot designed around emotional intelligence rather than raw capability.
 "Humans should be amplified by AI, not replaced," Hoffman wrote.
-"What if we each had our own personal intelligence to cultivate and amplify our better selves?"
 The company raised $1.3 billion at a $4 billion valuation from Microsoft, NVIDIA, and Bill Gates.

-Then, in March 2024, the team concluded that a startup couldn't compete at training frontier models.
-Microsoft hired Suleyman to lead a new "Microsoft AI" division, along with Simonyan and roughly 70 employees.
-The deal was structured to avoid the word "acquisition" — Microsoft paid $620 million for nonexclusive licensing rights — but the effect was the same.
-Hoffman's first AI company had lasted two years.
+Then in March 2024 the team concluded a startup couldn't compete at frontier model training.
+Microsoft hired Suleyman to lead a new "Microsoft AI" division, brought Simonyan and roughly 70 Inflection employees with him, and paid Inflection $620 million for nonexclusive licensing rights.
+Pi was quietly deprecated.
+Hoffman's first AI company lasted two years.

 "Everyone, generally speaking, focuses way too much on what could go wrong, and insufficiently on what could go right."